The travel clothing guide

 Now let’s get down to business, with the 5 types of travel that I encounter most frequently.

-Little or no sports issue here, on the other hand we like to treat ourselves with beautiful shirts and beautiful knitwear.
+Little or no sporting stakes here, on the other hand we like to treat ourselves with beautiful shirts and beautiful knitwear.

-As for shoes, if you are in the countryside, you will inevitably walk on gravel or old stone: so remember to have comfortable soles, like sneakers or a good big Vibram or Dainite sole.
+As for shoes, if you are in the countryside, you will inevitably be walking on gravel or old stone: so remember to have comfortable soles, like sneakers or a good big Vibram or Dainite sole.

-Our Canberra boots are a great example for walking quietly in the countryside without having to worry about gravel.
-Or the height difference.
+Our Canberra boots are a great example of walking quietly in the countryside without having to worry about gravel.
+Or the slope.

-And finally, it's my little vanity, I like to take a pair of shoes to wear indoors, so as not to dirty my friends' living room:
+And finally, this is my little coquetry, I like to take a pair of shoes to wear indoors, so as not to dirty my friends' living room:

 • a pair of slippers or slippers in winter,

-• a pair of espadrille or flip-flops in summer.
+• a pair of espadrilles or flip-flops in summer.

 BonneGueule shirt and jacket, Informale pants, Escadrille Paris espadrilles

-The weekend when you have to take a suit (and pack it in your suitcase)
+The weekend when you have to take a suit (and fold it in your suitcase)

-I remember a wedding at the end of August 2023 where I had to bring a blazer and a tuxedo at that.
+I remember a wedding in late August 2023 where I had to bring a blazer and a tuxedo to boot.

-Fortunately, the journey was smooth, with taxis between important places, so there was no need to walk for miles.
+Luckily the journey was smooth, with taxis between major locations, so there was no need to walk miles.

 So I took a small backpack (computer, book, chargers, etc.), a cabin suitcase, and a suit cover.

-Today, there are bags specially designed for transporting costumes, but if traveling in a costume remains exceptional for you, any cover sold with your costume will do the trick.
+Today, there are bags specially designed for transporting suits, but if traveling in a suit is still an exception for you, the smallest cover sold with your suit will do the trick.

-You can try the option where you pack your suit in your suitcase, but only do it if:
+You can try the option where you fold your suit into your suitcase, but only do this if:

-• the trip does not last 12 hours,
+• the journey does not last 12 hours,

 • the wool of your suit creases little.